How to avoid scams and malware

 For some time now it has been very common to receive phone calls, messages, website content or post with some warning, offer or information about your computer, phone, tablet, Internet connection or indeed some other aspect of your life.
 This is a guide to some of the tactics used, but is by no means exhaustive - there are many ways of getting hold of your money, and undoubtedly many more new ones to come.

-Here are some simple ways of avoiding being a victim of a scam, based on real cases encountered on the Isle of Wight as part of my everyday computer repair business.
+Here are some simple ways to identify and avoid being a victim of a scam, based on real cases encountered on the Isle of Wight as part of my everyday computer repair business.

-First, rest assured, they are almost never targeting you as an individual - tens of thousands of others will have had, and will have the same.
+First, rest assured, they are almost never targeting you as an individual - tens of thousands of others will have had, and will receive the same communications.

-These should ALWAYS be treated as being fake, and a prelude to a scam.
-These people are very good at what they do, and use various tricks to try to convince you they are genuine:
+Contact similar to that listed below should ALWAYS be treated as being fake, and a prelude to a scam.
+These people are very good at what they do, usually located abroad and use various tricks to try to convince you they are genuine:

 - Saying it is urgent, rushing you.